Lifetime (band)

-Lifetime is an American punk rock band from New Jersey.
-The band was formed in 1990 and disbanded in 1997.
+Lifetime is an American melodic hardcore/emo band from New Brunswick, New Jersey.
+It was formed in 1990 and disbanded in 1997.
 In late 2005, they announced their reunion.

 History

 The band was formed in 1990 by singer Ari Katz (ex-Enuf) and guitarist Dan Yemin with its roots in the New York/New Jersey hardcore scene.
 They are known to have met and lived in New Brunswick, New Jersey during this time.
 In contrast to the negative, sometimes violent tone promulgated by their New York hardcore contemporaries, lyricist Katz emphasized more positive, personal themes in their two-minute songs.

 In 1993, Lifetime released their first full-length album, titled Background, that bore only passing resemblance to their later, more melodic work.
 By 1995, the band achieved some form of stability with the addition of Pete Martin (guitar), David Palaitis (bass), and Scott Golley (drums).
 That same year, they released their second album, Hello Bastards on Jade Tree Records.
 Hello Bastards marked a slight shift in direction, incorporating more melodic punk leanings over a driving hardcore tempo.
 Ari Katz's lyrics, though sometimes undecipherable, dealt mainly with more introspective and personal themes such as relationships and youthful disaffection.
 Hello Bastards also includes a cover of "It's Not Funny Anymore" by the seminal 1980s alternative rock band Hüsker Dü, hinting at the band's musical influences.

 In 1996, Lifetime issued a compilation of their 7" releases and unreleased songs, on Glue Records, also released in Europe by Day After Records.
 In 1997, the band completed its third full-length Jersey's Best Dancers.
 With twelve songs clocking in at under 24 minutes, Jersey's Best Dancers continued in the same vein as Hello Bastards.
 However, after a short tour in support of their new album, Lifetime decided to disband in 1997.

 After disbanding, Dan Yemin went on to become a member of two other punk bands, the short-lived Kid Dynamite and Paint It Black.
 Dave Palaitis, Ari Katz, and his wife Tannis Kristjanson went on to form the now defunct Zero Zero.
 They now play in Miss TK and the Revenge.
-Golley joined Detournement alongside members of Bigwig, Plan A, Engisn and Worthless United.
+Golley joined Detournement alongside members of Bigwig, Plan A, Ensign and Worthless United.